 - Relax your back

-- Push up from the heels through your spine and open the chest to rotate the shoulders back
+- Push up from the heels through your spine and open the chest to rotate the shoulders towards the back back

 - Pause at the bottom

-- Continue rotating backwards, always pushing from the heal
+- Continue your shoulder rolls by rotating backwards, always pushing from the heal

-- Repeat in the other direction by pushing up through the back and closing the chest to come around to the front
+- Repeat in the other direction by pushing up through the back and closing the chest to come around and produce shoulder rolls to the front

 - Elbow Stretch